How to Barbecue Perfect Medium Rare Filet Mignon

 Perfectly Grilled Filet Mignon

 Filet mignon is the king of beef.
-It’s part of the tenderloin.
+It’s cut from the beef tenderloin, but it may also be in stores cut in steaks and labeled beef tenderloin (Filet mingon and beef tenderloin steaks are the same thing).
 For more information on how it’s cut and on the merits of grass-fed versus corn-fed filet, see my other article on filet mignon.

 Here is how to grill perfect filet mignon.